3DCdsc/Intro_to_Git_Workshop/2_Git_With_Github.md

 Step 4: In this page, scroll to the bottom and click on the "Invite a Collaborator" option.
 You are now prompted to enter either the username, email ID or the full-name of your soon to be project collaborator.

-You can either add your friends (as long as they have a Github Account) as collaborators or any of us.
-The user will receive an email to collaborate.
+You can either add your friends (as long as they have a Github Account) as collaborators or a throwaway account (`3DCWorkshopThrowaway`).
+The user will receive an email to collaborate (they will have to accept it to collaborate).

 Once you are done finding that person click on "Select a collaborator above"